Multi-task unscented Kalman inversion (MUKI): a derivative-free joint inversion framework and its application to joint inversion of geophysical data: Method

+where the artificial evolution error covariance $\Sigma_\omega$ and the artificial observation error covariance $\Sigma_\nu$ are both positive definite matrices.
+We use the Gaussian Approximation Algorithm (GAA) to obtain $\m_n$ from $D_n={\y_1, \y_2,... \y_n}$, where $\y_n$ is the observation $d$ at $n$ iteration.
+Note that when we apply KF in optimization, the $\y_n$ is identical to $\y_{obs}$~\cite{Huang2022}.

-The GAA, originally in geostatistics, also known as Gaussian process regression, is a method of interpolation based on the Gaussian process that maps Gaussian to Gaussian and gives insight into the Kalman methodology~\cite{huangUnscentedKalmanInversion}.The algorithm proceeds with two steps.In the first step we assume that $\mu_n \approx \mathcal{N}(m_n,C_n)$ and with a linear transformation $\hat{\mu}_{n+1}$ is also Gaussian:
+The GAA, originally in geostatistics, also known as Gaussian process regression~\cite{Chiles2012}, is a method of interpolation that maps Gaussian distribution to Gaussian distribution during a Gaussian process and leads to an insight into the Kalman methodology~\cite{Huang2022}.
+This algorithm starts with a Gaussian approximation to the posterior distribution $p_0 \sim \mathcal{N}(\mean_0,C_0)$, $\mu_0$ and $C_0$ are the mean and covariance of the Gaussian distribution $p_0$, respectively.
+Then successive estimates, $p_1, p_2,... p_n$ can be iteratively computed by repeatedly applying the following two steps, $p_n \mapsto \hat{p}_{n+1}$ and then $\hat{p}_{n+1} \mapsto p_{n+1}$.
+In the first step (analogue to prediction step in Kalman Filter), the predicted model parameters vector $\hat{p}_{n+1} \sim \mathcal{N}\left(\pMean_{n+1}, \pC_{n+1}\right)$ is also Gaussian and satisfies